TeMU-BSC/detect-annotations/README.md

 ##### Steps:
 1. Parse annotation information in route specified with -i option.
-2. Find text spans in -d that were annotated in -i.
+2. Find text spans in -d that are in -i.
 Assign a code to them.
-3. Copy .txt and new .ann files in output folder with the detected annotations marked as \_SUG\_LABEL.
-4. Remove duplicates.
+3. Write TSV file in -o

 ##### Arguments:
 + **Input**:
-	+ -d option: .ann and .txt files without suggestions.
+	+ -d option: text files.
 	+ -i option: annotation information (can be .ann and .txt files or a TSV with 3 columns: code, span and label).

 + **Output**:
 	+ -o option.
-Output folder where new .ann and .txt files will be created.
+Output folder where new TSV will be created.
 	+ -O option.
-TSV file with the information contained in the parsed .ann files from -i option.
+TSV file with the information contained in the parsed files from -i option.

 ##### To execute it: